All Midland College policies may be found here. Please note, the Midland College Policy Manual is hosted on an external server.

 The Career Center and Student Resource Center provides services for students, including job placement, career interest tests, work-study information, transfer resources, and select grant support services, and an emergency aid program.
 Additional services include career related workshops on resume writing, interview skills, job search skills, and an annual job fair.
-Computers are available for students to research careers, make job inquiries and work on resumes., transfer and job inquiries.
+Computers are available for students to research careers, make job inquiries and work on resumes.
 More information is available at the Career and Resource Center.

 CARE (Consultation, Assessment, Resources, Education) Team

 While interacting with students across the college, faculty and staff may be confronted with situations in which a student is displaying concerning behavior.
 The CARE Team is designed to assist them.

 Behaviors of concern might be observed in a number of settings: in the classroom, at a service location or office, at an on-campus job, or during participation at an extracurricular activity.
 By reporting behaviors that are concerning, the CARE Team will be able to reach out to students to intervene, provide support, and connect them with resources that can assist them.

 Midland College does not discriminate on the basis of disabilities in admission or access to its educational programs.
 The College complies with Section 504 of the Rehabilitation Act of 1972 and the Americans with Disabilities Act.
 Services for students with disabilities are provided by the Counselor/Disability Specialist located in the Scharbauer Student Center.
 Medical documentation must be on file to qualify for services.
 Services may include assistance with the registration process, technical assistance with modification of course requirements, and referral to other appropriate campus and community resources.